the children's centre

 What hours does the kinder session operate?

-From 2012 the core kinder hours run from 8.30am -3.30pm Monday to Friday, the programme will continue throughout the whole day, as with all room programmes.
+The core kinder hours run from 9.00am -3.00pm Monday to Friday in our 3 & 4 year old Kinder rooms, the programme will continue throughout the whole day, as with all room programmes.
 It is not a sessional kindergarten, so the children have the benefit of experiencing a rich educational programme from open to close.

 Do I need to bring food for my child?

 No, we have a ‘no food policy’ at the centre.
-All meals are provided by our onsite restaurant, The Big Cheese.
+All meals are provided by our qualified chef.
 We offer morning tea, lunch and afternoon tea.
 The only exceptions are for infants on formula or breast milk, which parents may supply in labelled bottles.

 My child has special dietary requirements, do I need to bring in his food?
 If not, how do you cater for his needs?

-Upon enrolment at the centre, we ask families to provide us with details regarding special dietary requirements.
-This information is then recorded and passed on to our restaurant, a meeting with our chef can be organised for families to dicuss their childs individual needs.
+Upon enrolment at the centre, we ask families to provide us with details regarding special dietary requirements and a support letter from your childs GP / dietician.
+This information is then recorded and passed on to our chef, a meeting can be organised for families to dicuss their childs individual needs.
 Meals are prepared separately and served from separate containers.

 I would like to continue breastfeeding my baby, can I provide breast milk?